hicss-sub-10112/appendix/field_study.md

 ## Online Feedback Workshops - Thematic Analysis

 We applied thematic analysis to gather an initial set of 193 codes.
 The codes were filtered for relevancy.
 Afterwards, 16 themes were identified from the 67 remaining codes.
-This process was applied independently by three annotators to each workshop at first, and finally themes were merged together.
+This process was applied independently by three annotators to each workshop at first, and finally themes were merged together after discussing and resolving discrepencies.
 Overall, we identified three major themes: *factors* that determine choice of interaction modality, *issues* that came up during use, and *feature* enhancements that users wished for.

 We identified three major *factors* that determined participants' choice of modality: situation, task, and personality.
 Participants reported that they preferred voice interaction in on-the-go-situations, where their hands were occupied or their attention was peripheral.